All Episodes

 Yeah, I saw the Denver.

-I see every game, Snertley.
+I see every game, Snerkely.

-I uh direct CV Sunday ticket.
+I direct TV Sunday Ticket.

-And interesting here, um speaking of that, there's a great piece, and I mentioned this earlier, that somehow made it into USA Today.
+And interesting here, speaking of that, there's a great piece, and I mentioned this earlier, that somehow made it into USA Today.

-Now, I'm sorry, USA Today.com.
+Now, I'm sorry, USAToday.com.

 That explains it.

-I don't know that it made the dead tree version of the paper.
+I don't know that it made the Dead Tree version of the paper.

-I haven't seen the dead tree version.
+I haven't seen the Dead Tree version.

-I was thinking to think the other day, the last time I actually read a newspaper.
+I was thinking to think the other day, the last time I actually read a newspaper, it has to be years.

 I do it all now online, as a lot of people do.

-And he has a piece here on Tebow at USA Today.com.
+And he has a piece here on Tebow at usatoday.com.

-Writing a Bronco to the rescue is former college football superstar Tim Tebow.
+Riding a Bronco to the rescue is former college football superstar Tim Tebow.

-Now here's a young man of whom we can all be proud.
+Now, here's a young man of whom we can all be proud.

-He's clean-cut, articulate, humble, gracious in victory, hard working, and if that weren't enough, he's a humanitarian.
+He's clean-cut, articulate, humble, gracious in victory, hardworking.

 No, not one of those humanitarians who does his giving in the public eye, but a humanitarian who gives quietly in the orphanages of the Philippines.